 |My Time||4 hr 4 min|

 A nice forested walk with a few large aspen groves in the Mount Evans Wilderness.
-The Meridian trail is steeper than you think with a steady incline throughout.
+The Mount Evans Meridian to Rosedale trail is steeper than you think with a steady incline throughout.

 Right off the bat on this trail you will cross the Deer Creek but then its straight up the first hill.
 The path up the hill is narrow and is single file for multiple people.
 The hill has a consistent grade of mid teen to low 20% grade and is straight up the hill with no switchbacks.
 This will last just over the first mile of the hike.